samz2022/rclone/docs/content/jottacloud.md

 ### Standard authentication

-The standard authentication method used by the official service (jottacloud.com), as well as some of the whitelabel services, requires you to generate a single-use personal login token from the account security settings in the service's web interface.
+The standard authentication method used by the official service (jottacloud.com), as well as some of the whitelabel services, is based on OAuth 2.0 and OpenID Connect (OIDC), and requires you to generate a single-use personal login token from the account security settings in the service's web interface.
 Log in to your account, go to "Settings" and then "Security", or use the direct link presented to you by rclone when configuring the remote:
 <https://www.jottacloud.com/web/secure>.
 Scroll down to the section "Personal login
 token", and click the "Generate" button.
 Note that if you are using a whitelabel service you probably can't use the direct link, you need to find the same page in